vinci1it2000/schedula/README.rst

           - a concise one: http://www.ks.uiuc.edu/Training/Tutorials/Reference/unixprimer.html
           - or a more detailed guide (just ignore the linux-specific part): http://linuxcommand.org/lc3_lts0020.php

+    - In case of errors, use the mouse to select the offending command(s) and the error(s) from the *console*, and paste this text to an email sent to JRC(co2mpas@jrc.ec.europa.eu).

 IF you have familiarity with v1 release AND IF you already have a full-blown *python-3 environment* (i.e. *Linux*) you can immediately start working with